gpii-ops/gpii-infra/README.md

 1. `cd` into the `gpii-terraform/dev/` directory.
 1. `bundle install --path vendor/bundle`
 1. `rake`
-   * This will create an independent dev environment called `dev-$USER`, run tests, and then **destroy the environment**.
+   * This will create an independent dev environment called `dev-$USER` and run tests.
-   * Add `RAKE_NO_DESTROY=1` if you want the environment to stick around after tests run.

-#### Warning about simultaneous runs

-The build process (orchestrated by `rake`) tries to provide isolation for different environments.
-However, there is only one `modules/` directory in the source tree where dynamic code generation occurs.
-Hence, use caution running, say, `rake dev` and `rake stg` from the same working copy.
+1. When you are done with this environment: `rake destroy`
+1. To see a list of other commands you can try: `rake -T`

 ### Manual testing